pimoroni/enviro/documentation/developer-guide.md

     config.bme688_address = DEFAULT_BME688_ADDRESS
 ```

+Alternatively, if the module can only use a single address, you can simply add the address to constants.py

 Create a new python module in the enviro/qwst_modules/ directory that defines how your custom board should collect and return data to the reading dictionary.
 The readings must be performed in a function called get_readings that takes positional arguments i2c and address.
 The return of this function must be an OrderedDict{} and should contain key value pairs of reading names to values, with reading names that are likely to be unique to this board to ensure they do not overwrite other readings on upload.

 Example: